Home » Growth and Development

 1. Postnatal Period: Postnatal growth is commonly divided into the following age periods.

 (a) Infancy: Infancy comprises the first year of life.
-This is a period of rapid growth in most bodily system and dimensions and rapid development of the neuromuscular system.
-The growth is mostly by addition of more cells or increase in the protoplasm.
+This is a period of rapid growth in most bodily systems and dimensions and rapid development of the neuromuscular system.
+The growth is mostly by the addition of more cells or an increase in the protoplasm.
 The rate of growth increases after birth and there is an increase in size, shape and weight.
 In case of weight, the peak is reached at two months after birth.
 The cells become larger in size.
 The cervical and lumber curvatures of the spine show up as the baby starts to straighten the head the tries to sit up and stand.

 (c) Adolescence: Adolescence follows childhood.
-In this period the hormonal influences play a leading role in order to attain sexual maturity.
-During this period there is a marked acceleration of the adolescence growth spurt.
+In this period hormonal influences play a leading role in order to attain sexual maturity.
+During this period there is a marked acceleration of the adolescent growth spurt.
 The adolescence spurt is a constant phenomenon and occurs in all children, though it varies in intensity and duration from one child to another.
-In boys it takes place, on an average from age 12 to 15.
-In girls the spurt begins about two years earlier than in boys.
+In boys it takes place, on average from age 12 to 15.
+In girls, the spurt begins about two years earlier than in boys.
 Differentiation in primary and secondary sexual characteristics marks the adolescence period.
 There are changes in the reproductive organs, in body size and shape, in the relative proportions of muscle, fat and bone and in a variety of physiological functions.

 (d) Maturity or Adulthood: The endocrine glands under the direction of pituitary hormones prepare the body for adulthood.
 An important sign of maturity is reproductive maturity.
-During adolescence, reproductive maturity begins but not completed.
-The active reproductive period extends up to 40 or 45 years of age in the human beings.
+During adolescence, reproductive maturity begins but is not completed.
+The active reproductive period extends up to 40 or 45 years of age in human beings.
 The end of growth of height is also regarded as a sign of maturity.

 Development

 The term development refers to certain changes that occur in human beings between birth and death.
 The term is not applied to all changes but rather to those that remain for a reasonably long period of time.
 A temporary change caused by a brief illness, for example, is not considered a part of development.
-Some developmental psychologists prefer to restrict the notion of development only to changes which lead to qualitative changes in the structure of behaviour, skill or ability.
+Some developmental psychologists prefer to restrict the notion of development only to changes that lead to qualitative changes in the structure of behaviour, skill or ability.

 Human development can be divided into a number of different domains: